 Even if you’re covered by an employer retirement plan, making contributions to a traditional IRA increases your ability to build up a large retirement nest egg.

-For example, let’s say that you are maxing out your 401(k) contribution at $18,500 per year.
-Making a non-deductible contribution to a traditional IRA of $5,500 will increase the total amount of your contributions by more than 30%.
+For example, let’s say that you are maxing out your 401(k) contribution at $22,500 per year.
+Making a non-deductible contribution to a traditional IRA of $6,500 will increase the total amount of your contributions by almost 30%.

 An increase in retirement contributions at this level holds open two important possibilities: